E7FinTech/Module-6-Challenge/README.md

 Use the `san_francisco_housing.ipynb`notebook to visualize and analyze the real-estate data.

 Note that this assignment requires you to create a visualization by using hvPlot and GeoViews.
-Additionally, you need to read the `sfo_neighborhoods_census_data.csv` file from the `Resources` folder into the notebook and create the DataFrame that you’ll use in the analysis.
+Additionally, you need to read the `sfo_neighborhoods_census_data.csv` file from the `Resources` folder into the notebook and create the DataFrame that you will use in the analysis.

 The main task in this Challenge is to visualize and analyze the real-estate data in your Jupyter notebook.
 Use the `san_francisco_housing.ipynb` notebook to complete the following tasks: